 Unlike with other toxic foods, experts are still unsure what specifically makes grapes and raisins so dangerous for dogs.
 It is the responsibility of the owner to keep their dogs away from dishes containing any amount of grapes.

 While some people look forward to the savory dishes served on Thanksgiving, others can’t wait to indulge in the sweet treats that follow.
-However, the chocolate, Dessert that come with it, but many of them contain chocolate, which, as we know, is toxic to o this means coffee desserts and treats are off-limits.
+However, the chocolate, Dessert that comes with it, but many of them contain chocolate, which, as we know, is toxic too.
+This means coffee desserts and treats are off-limits.

 It can make you feel a bit nutty when trying to figure out which nuts are safe for your dog and which ones are dangerous.

 While we know that walnuts, pecans, and macadamia nuts are toxic to dogs, highly dangerous, and should never be given to a dog.
 There are still questions regarding almonds, hazelnuts, cashews, pistachios, pine nuts, and Brazil nuts.
 They generally aren't considered toxic to dogs, but can still cause discomfort.

 Almonds are hard to digest, hazelnuts’ size makes them excellent choking hazards, and raw cashews contain a dangerous toxin.
 While pistachios, pine nuts, and Brazil nuts’ high-fat content can easily make your dog’s stomach upset and cause pancreatitis.

 Stuffing isn’t inherently dangerous to dogs, but many times the recipes contain ingredients that can really make them sick.
 Stuffing often contains onions, garlic, mushrooms, grapes, or raisins, which are all dangerous for dogs to ingest.